barryhughes/event-rocket/readme.txt

 == Changelog ==

 = 2.6 =
+* Enhance event duplicator tool - make it easy to define the duplicate's title, date etc
 * Improve compatibility of event duplicator with other plugins using custom list tables etc
 * Add a variety of new inline template placeholders, including author and venue related tags